Families visiting Chicago shouldn’t miss Millennium Park and the Cloud Gate sculpture.

 One of the best known attractions in Millennium Park is the Cloud Gate sculpture, created by British artist Anish Kapoor, which was nicknamed “The Bean” shortly after its installation in reference to its shape (much to the consternation of the artist apparently).
 The skyline and the clouds above are reflected in the sculpture which is constructed from highly polished stainless steel and is intended to look like liquid mercury.
 The 110 ton sculpture is 66 feet long and 33 feet high and has a 12 foot high arch that provides a gate for visitors to walk underneath the sculpture.

-On our recent weekend in Chicago, Emma and I decided that our first stop should be Millennium Park to see Cloud Gate on our way to the Art Institute.
-Emma couldn't remember our previous visit very well so she was delighted with the sculpture and it's fun reflections.
+On our recent weekend in Chicago, Emma and I decided that our first stop should be Millennium Park to see Cloud Gate on our way to the Art Institute of Chicago.
+Emma couldn’t remember our previous visit very well so she was delighted with the sculpture and it’s fun reflections.
 We managed to take quite a few photos before it started to rain.

 I’m fairly certain that this has to be one of the most popular places in Chicago for visitors to photograph as there always seems to be a large crowd of people there.